Moerenuma Park: History

 Before the construction of Moerenuma Park, the place has been used as a garbage reclaimed ground since 1979.
 Under the Sapporo Circular Greenbelt Concept, a city planning project that aims at developing the urban areas of Sapporo with greenbelts and parks, construction began in 1982.
 Sapporo asked Isamu Noguchi to design the park.

 Noguchi's first visit to Sapporo was in March 1988, when the place was still used as a reclaimed ground in part.
 Impressed with the landscape and the northern skyline, Noguchi contracted the offer from Sapporo government and made the master plan of the park, which includes the concept of "park that is considered to be one complete sculpture."
 On December 30 in the same year, however, right after making a miniature model of the planned park, Isamu Noguchi died of heart failure in New York City, and the park was constructed with his master plan from 1989.

 In 1990, land reclamation of garbage was totally closed.
 It had 71.2 ha and 2,736,000 tons of garbage carried to the place until 1990.

 In 1997, Moerenuma Park made a park twinning agreement with the Bayfront Park in Miami, United States.
 The park won the Good Design Award in 2002, 11th Sapporo Urban Scenery Award in 2003, and Hokkaidō Red Brick Architectural Award in 2004.
 The park was partly open during construction, and on July 1, 2005, the entire construction was completed (although it was initially planned to be complete in 2004).
-The Sapporo international art festival was held in 2014 and 2017.
+The Sapporo International Art Festival held events at the park in 2014, 2017, and 2024.